The New Day (professional wrestling): SmackDown Tag Team Champions (2017–2019)

-Kingston's WWE Championship reign and separation (2019–2020)
+KofiMania and separation (2019–2020)

 During the early months of 2019, Kingston became highly popular and was pushed to a title match at WrestleMania.
 After a praised participation in the Elimination Chamber match at the namesake pay-per-view, where he was defeated by the WWE Champion Daniel Bryan.
 He would face Bryan at WrestleMania 35, where he won the match to become the WWE Champion for the first time in his career.
 In doing so, he became the first African-born WWE Champion.
 Kingston would retain the title against Kevin Owens, Samoa Joe until he lost it against Brock Lesnar during SmackDown's 20th Anniversary on October 4.
 During his reigns, Big E and Woods won the SmackDown Tag Team Championship, making The New Day record-tying four-time SmackDown Tag Team Champions (technically also making Kingston a double champion during this time due to the Freebird Rule).
 They lost the titles to The Revival at Clash of Champions, but regained it two months later, becoming record five-time champions.
 At TLC: Tables, Ladders & Chairs, Big E and Kingston successfully defended the titles against The Revival in a ladder match.
 At Super ShowDown on February 27, 2020, The New Day lost the titles to John Morrison and The Miz, ending their reign at 111 days.
 At WrestleMania 36, Kingston, who represented The New Day, failed to win the titles back from Morrison, who represented himself and Miz, in a triple threat ladder match, also involving Jimmy Uso, who represented The Usos.
 A rematch took place on the April 17 episode of SmackDown, where Big E, who represented The New Day, won the titles back from Miz, who represented himself and Morrison, in a triple threat match, also involving Jey Uso, who represented The Usos, and this makes The New Day six-time SmackDown Tag Team Champions.
 At The Horror Show at Extreme Rules, The New Day would lose the championships to Cesaro and Shinsuke Nakamura in a Tables match.
 On the July 24 episode of SmackDown, Kingston revealed that he would be out of action for 6 weeks due to a back injury.
 Big E would then embark on his singles run.